Banda music: History

-Despite banda being male-dominated, there are a number of female soloist banda singers such as Graciela Beltran, Diana Reyes, Beatriz Adriana, Yolanda Pérez and Carmen Jara.
+Despite banda being male-dominated, there are a number of female soloist banda singers such as Graciela Beltrán, Diana Reyes, Beatriz Adriana, Yolanda Pérez and Carmen Jara.
 Jenni Rivera, the highest-earning solo banda singer of all time, has been credited with bringing a female perspective to what had historically been a male-dominated genre.
 While not known primarily as banda singers, Ana Bárbara and Ninel Conde have also recorded in the genre.

 Jenni Rivera performing a few months before her death in 2012.
 Known as La Diva de la Banda (the Banda Diva), she remains the highest-earning banda singer to date.

 The 2010s wave of popularity of the tuba in southern California has been credited to its presence in banda music.
 As of 2017, El Salvador started having its own Banda music.

 Traditional brass banda sound

 A standard Sinaloa-style banda is made up of brass, woodwind, and percussion instruments.
 The most notable instrument is the tambora, a type of bass drum with a head made from animal hide, with a cymbal on top.
 Bandas were previously called "tamboras," named after this drum.
 The tambora is played in a strong and embellished manner, which provides the drive for the rest of the band.
 The percussion section also includes the tarola, which is a snare with timbales resembling the tom-toms on a regular drum set, cowbells, and cymbals.
 Banda el Recodo, one of the most famous bandas, features three trumpets, four clarinets, three valve trombones or slide trombones (the former being more common), two E♭ alto horns, and one sousaphone.